Lord James Blears: Personal life

 Blears was born in Tyldesley, Lancashire in the United Kingdom, but moved to the United States in the mid-1940s and ultimately successfully applied for United States citizenship.

-While living in Chicago, Blears met Leonora "Lee" Adelaina (died 2007), who he would ultimately marry.
+While living in Chicago, Blears met Leonora "Lee" Adelaina (died 2007), whom he would ultimately marry.
 The couple had four children: two sons, James Jr. ("Jimmy") (1948–2011) and Clinton, and two daughters, Laura (born 1951) and Carol.
-All four rose to prominence as professional surfers.
+All four rose to prominence as professional surfers, since Blears had the children surfing at Mākaha and Waikiki from the time they could walk.

 Blears legally changed his name to "Lord Blears".

 Blears was an avid fan of surfing.
 He served as commentator and master of ceremonies for many surfing events in Hawaii, earning him the title, "the voice of Hawaiian surfing".

 Death

-Blears' wife Lenora predeceased him in 2007.
+Blears declined hip surgery and spent many years bedridden in a private hospital in Honolulu until his death.
+His friends, including other wrestlers such as Dick Beyer, visited him and encouraged Blears to have his hips operated on but Blears did not want the surgery.
+Blears's wife Leonora predeceased him in 2007.
 His eldest child, Jimmy, died in 2011.
-Blears spent the final years of his life in a nursing home in Honolulu.

 Blears died on 3 March 2016 in the Kuakini Medical Center in Honolulu at the age of 92.